Weekly Sales Performance Improvement Plan Template For Reps

 The Best Weekly Sales Performance Improvement Plan Template

 Chances are you’re here because you’re worried about your (team’s) sales performance.
 If you’re the former, you’ve probably heard of the dreaded sales performance improvement plan as a bad omen.
 Yet, it doesn’t deserve this reputation.
 While it’s true that some sales PIPs often prelude termination in extreme cases, it’s not the purpose.
-Rather a way to track issues that management has with performance and the improvements reps must make.
+Rather, it is a way to track issues that management has with performance, and the improvements reps must make.
 Help reps start taking personal responsibility with a proven sales performance improvement plan below that will help them stay motivated, focused and accountable.

 Also read: